-1- If a student is absent for more than (15%) and not more than (30%) of the hours specified for a certain course, and if such absence was due to sickness or any other compelling reason acceptable

-- to the Dean, he shall be deemed to have withdrawn from that course and withdrawal provisions shall apply. the Dean shall inform the Head of Admission and Registration.
+- If a student is absent for more than (15%) and not more than (30%) of the hours specified for a certain course, and if such absence was due to sickness or any other compelling reason acceptable to the Dean, he shall be deemed to have withdrawn from that course and withdrawal provisions shall apply.
+The Dean shall inform the Head of Admission and Registration.
 The word (Withdrawn) shall be entered against the course in the student's academic record. - 2- The sick leave report must be issued to the student-by the physician at the College, or by a hospital accredited by the College.
-The report must be submitted to the Department's Head within a period not exceeding two weeks from the date of the student's absence.
-In other compelling cases, the student must provide evidence to that effect within one week from the date of the student's return to the college. - 3- Department's Head, faculty members and the Head of Admissions and Registration shall be responsible for executing these attendance provisions.
+The report must be submitted to the Head of the Department within a period not exceeding two weeks from the date of the student's absence.
+In other compelling cases, the student must provide evidence to that effect within one week from the date of the student's return to the college. - 3- Head of the Department, faculty members and the Head of Admissions and Registration shall be responsible for executing these attendance provisions.